deepbsd/Farchi/README.md

 ## post\_install.sh

 There is a _post\_install.sh_ script.
 On my home network, I always have hosts that contain folders I need on my fresh new installation.
 The names of the directories I need to recursively copy are installed in here.
-Also, I install the AUR helper _yay_ in this script.
+(Such as my music library or my frequently used scripts of files.)
+Also, I install the AUR helper _yay_ *or paru* in this script.
 I also install _google-chrome_ and a few other things.
 Hopefully this script will give you ideas for your installations.

 ## _farchi\_target.sh_